Free Express Delivery On All Products. No Hidden Charges On Any Products.

 Divans are neat and tidy and can have added storage in the form of drawers.
 We stock 2 or 4 but drawer options may vary depending on retailer.

-Platform top divan bases are constructed as solid wooden bases with a flat and even upholstered surface for your mattress.
+Platform top divan bed bases are constructed as solid wooden bases with a flat and even upholstered surface for your mattress.
 The even layer on top offers a consistent firm support and is cheaper than a sprung base due to its construction method.
 Platform divan bases can also offer drawer options in the base.
+Check out our detailed post to learn more about Divan Beds & bases.

 All mattresses are suitable on platform top divan bases, including pocket sprung, memory foam, latex and hybrid.
 They offer firm support for your mattress and are generally the most popular choice of customers.